jdegoes/blueeyes/README.md

  * Independent provisioning of services based on requirements (some services may be needed to maintain 100% uptime and thus may be replicated across instances and data centers, while others may not need such high-availability);
  * Independent scaling of services based on load;
- * Isolation of services so that the crash of one services has no effect on others;
+ * Isolation of services so that the crash of one service has no effect on others;
  * Independent deployment of services so that risk to production is minimized.

 #### Server Configuration Options